marian-nmt/marian-examples/training-basics-spm/README.md

-# Example for training with Marian and SentencePiece
+# Example for Training with Marian and SentencePiece

 In this example, we modify the Romanian-English example from `examples/training-basics` to use Tako Kudo's [SentencePiece](https://github.com/google/sentencepiece) instead of a complicated pre/prost-processing pipeline.
 We also replace the evaluation scripts with Matt Post's [SacreBLEU](https://github.com/mjpost/sacreBLEU).

-## Building Marian with SentencePiece support
+## Building Marian with SentencePiece Support

 Since version 1.7.0, Marian has built-in support for SentencePiece, but this needs to be enabled at compile-time.
 We decided to make the compilation of SentencePiece